reactpatterns/reactpatterns/pages/container-component.md

 ```

 What we got:

-* Separated our data-fetching and rendering concerns.
+  * Separated our data-fetching and rendering concerns
-* Made our CommentList component reusable.
+  * Made our `CommentList` component reusable
-* Given CommentList the ability to set PropTypes.
+  * Given `CommentList` the ability to set PropTypes